seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 While testing the various apps I found that I could re-use an account I made on the *Hik-Connect* app in the *RCA Security* app, and vice versa.
 In addition, when I added my doorbell to the *Hik-Connect* app it appeared in the *RCA Security* app.
 It appears that both the *Hik-Connect* app and the *RCA Security* apps are frontends to the same backend database where account details and registered devices are stored.

-The *Hik-Connect* app and the *Guarding Vision* app are visually identical and clearly based on the same code, but do not share the same backend database.
+Meanwhile, the *Hik-Connect* app and the *Guarding Vision* app are visually identical and clearly based on the same code, but do not share the same backend database.
 However, I noticed that I could share the doorbell from my *Guarding Vision* account with my *Hik-Connect* / *RCA Security* account.
 There's no benefit in having both the *Guarding Vision* and *Hik-Connect* apps installed (they have identical UIs), however the *RCA Security* app provides a much nicer UI for interacting with the doorbell as a camera and two-way intercom.
 The *Guarding Vision* and *RCA Security* apps therefore complement each other well:

 |                 | Good Camera UI   | Receive VoIP calls |
 |-----------------|------------------|--------------------|